kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ### Authorize Issuer

-Authorizes an issuer to issue verifiable credentials to a specific DID.
-If the DID is already registered or revoked, a specific error will be returned.
-The admin account is the only party authorized to invoke this function.
+Authorizes an issuer to issue verifiable credentials for a specific DID.
+If the DID is already registered or revoked, a specific error will be triggered.
+This function is exclusively accessible to the admin account for invocation.

 ```rust
 fn authorize_issuer(e: Env, admin: Address, issuer: Address, did: String);